DeepakNarayananS/DevSecOps-CICD/INDEX.md

 1. Start with QUICK_START.md
 2. Follow the beginner learning path
 3. Use SETUP_CHECKLIST.md to track progress
-4. Refer to VISUAL_GUIDE.md for visual learning
+4. Refer to GIT_COMMANDS_GUIDE.md for Git help
 5. Deep dive with SECURITY_COMPARISON.md

 ### For Teaching